-- Include people in the research team that have subject matter expertise and lived experience related to the clinical/operational topic you are researching. - If working with marginalized/vulnerable/medically complex populations, make sure you have representatives from these groups involved in the design of the model. - At the start of the project, have team members reflect on their positionality and potential biases that they may bring to the project. - Where possible, apply Explainable AI (XAI) methods such as feature importance analysis, model visualization, natural language explanations, counterfactual explanations, SHAP (SHapley Additive Explanations), LIME (Local Interpretable Model-Agnostic Explanations), rulebased models, decision trees, and attention mechanisms in deep learning to understand how the developed model reached conclusions/predictions. - When evaluating model performance, include sub-group assessments to measure if predictions/outcomes are distributed among identified target population groups as expected. - Data governance frameworks that include information on all data sources used to train and operate the AI model should be clearly documented for future users.
-This should include a description of methods of data collection, preprocessing, storage and use. - A clear data governance framework ensures accountability and aligns work with regulatory requirements and organizational values of transparency.
+Design/developer bias: When people are involved in deciding what data is used to develop a model and how this data is used, there is an opportunity to introduce individual biases into the developed model.
+Researchers should consider, is the team building the model diverse and representative of the target end-users?
+What unconscious bias may be introduced by the team developing the model?
+Include people in the research team that have subject matter expertise and lived experience related to the clinical/operational topic you are researching.
+If working with marginalized/vulnerable/medically complex populations, make sure you have representatives from these groups involved in the design of the model.
+At the start of the project, have team members reflect on their positionality and potential biases that they may bring to the project.
+Algorithmic bias: When data used to develop a model is limited or lacks representation of some user groups or conditions, models are at risk of supporting decisions/ conclusions that are not fair.
+This can lead to further increasing health disparities when the model is applied in the healthcare system.
+Researchers should consider, how demographic variables are represented in the model and if they are being used in appropriate ways?
+Are you able to determine if predictions/model outcomes are biased towards/against one population group?
+Where possible, apply Explainable AI (XAI) methods such as feature importance analysis, model visualization, natural language explanations, counterfactual explanations, SHAP (SHapley Additive Explanations), LIME (Local Interpretable Model-Agnostic Explanations), rule-based models, decision trees, and attention mechanisms in deep learning to understand how the developed model reached conclusions/predictions.
+When evaluating model performance, include sub-group assessments to measure if predictions/outcomes are distributed among identified target population groups as expected.
+Transparent data governance: Have you established transparent and structured data governance frameworks that specify ethical use, access controls, and management of data within the planned AI system from the start?
+Data governance frameworks that include information on all data sources used to train and operate the AI model should be clearly documented for future users.
+This should include a description of methods of data collection, pre- processing, storage and use.
+A clear data governance framework ensures accountability and aligns work with regulatory requirements and organizational values of transparency.